Conscientious-Cucumbers/connect.us/README.md

-# Project Name
+# ConnectHub.us

-The project description
+ConnectHub.us is a social networking website in which users can share pictures, videos, and text with their followers.
+Users can also view and like news from that day.

 ## Team

-- teamMember
+- Pablo Boserman
-- teamMember
+- Jake Gober
-- teamMember
+- Taras Ignashchenko
-- teamMember
+- Saikal Kalmanbetova

 ## Roadmap

-View the project roadmap [here](LINK_TO_DOC)
+View the project roadmap [here](https://docs.google.com/document/d/1j4W-cdtjkargVpzr2DUWVT1dR6Nj349fIxXf1xJlb0Y/edit?usp=drive_webs)

 ## Contributing